 Games should look better as well, with Android N supporting Vulkan GPU tech that ramps up the graphics without hammering your battery life or processor cycles.

-Daydream is set to arrive in the Autumn, but developers will be able to start putting games and tech demos together as soon as Android N arrives.
+Daydream is set to arrive later this year, but developers will be able to start putting games and tech demos together as soon as Android N arrives.